UPCOMING EVENTS AND LATEST NEWS

 Our Cuppa and Chat afternoon at the Hill Top Farm Cafe was enjoyed by everyone who attended….
 The scones, jam and cream went down very well, and the coffee was lovely….
 Thank you to everyone who came – we didn’t solve any brick walls, but it was a great opportunity to get to know each other a little more.
 Shall we do it again – the answer was a resounding YES.

-Saturday 21 June 2025 @ 1.30pm
+DNA: The Family Connection – Saturday 21 June 2025 @ 1.30pm

 Have you ever wondered what your DNA might reveal?
 Could your DNA lead you to a famous family member or perhaps one with an interesting and colourful history?